“An invaluable and easy-to-understand map of the world of Twitter” – Sue Cook

 - Sell more books

 - Save time working it all out for yourself!

 Twitter is an Internet phenomenon, yet is the social media tool that confuses more than most.
 With an estimated 500 million users, it is a vital place to reach readers online and promote your books – but where do you start?

 The Publishing Talk Guide to Twitter is the only Twitter marketing guide you need.
 It tells you all you need to know to get started and make the most of the medium – whether you’re a publisher or an author.
 Packed with practical advice, tips and real-life examples throughout, this ebook demystifies Twitter and guides you step-by-step to marketing success.

-About the author: Jon Reed is the Founder and Editor in Chief of Publishing Talk, which has the largest publishing community on Twitter with over 260,000 followers.
+About the author: Jon Reed is the Founder and Editor in Chief of Publishing Talk, which has the largest publishing community on Twitter with over 300,000 followers.
 He previously worked in publishing for 10 years, including as publishing director for McGraw-Hill.
-His book Get Up to Speed with Online Marketing was published by FT Prentice Hall in 2010.
+A new edition of his book Get Up to Speed with Online Marketing was published by Pearson in 2013.

 Buy Kindle edition:

 Jon Reed’s guide is an invaluable and – crucially – easy to understand map of the world of Twitter and the gateways it offers.
 I can’t wait to publish my third novel and capitalise on my new-found knowledge.